-5. Te Hā o Tangaroa Kia Ora Ai Tāua: the basis for conservation and sustainable use
+4. Te hā o Tangaroa kia ora ai tāua: the basis for conservation and sustainable use

-- 38. Te Hā o Tangaroa Kia Ora Ai Tāua is how Te Ohu Kaimoana articulates the Māori World View as the basis for the way Māori manage their relationship with the marine environment.
-Maori expect to be able to manage their resources in a way that is consistent with this view, given the guarantees made under the Treaty of Waitangi and the Fisheries Settlement. - 39.
+- 31. Te Hā o Tangaroa Kia Ora Ai Tāua (Maori World View) as a basis for the way Maori manage their relationship with the marine environment.
+It is enshrined in the Treaty of Waitangi and the Fisheries Settlement between the Crown and Maori and is reflected in our Fisheries Act 1996. - 32.
 Taking the perspective of a Māori world view, conservation is a component of sustainable use, and not an end in itself.
-The concept of Te Hā o Tangaroa Kia ora Ai Tāua focusses specifically on the relationship between Māori and Tangaroa (the God of the Sea; see Figure 1).
+The concept of Te Hā o Tangaroa Kia ora Ai Tāua focusses specifically on the relationship between Maori and Tangaroa (see Figure 1).
 The relationship between people and Tangaroa is one of mutual dependence.
-Tangaroa is not valued solely for its own sake, but as part of a web of active relationships based on whakapapa (genealogy).
+Tangaroa is not valued solely for its own sake, but as part of a web of active relationships based on whakapapa.
 By caring for Tangaroa, we gain the right to benefit from the resources he provides.
 This world view is shared by numerous indigenous peoples around the world.
-It is a view which is interwoven with rangatiratanga (right to exercise authority), guaranteed under Article Two of the Treaty of Waitangi in respect of taonga (treasures) including fisheries.
-It is also supported by Article 8 (j) of the Convention and Aichi Target 8 referred to earlier. - 40.
-Under this view, "conservation" is part of "sustainable use", that is, it is carried out in order to use resources for the benefit of current and future generations and is a check on our exploitation.
-In relation to managing fisheries and the effects of fishing on biodiversity, the purpose and principles of our Fisheries Act 1996 echo Te Hā o Tangaroa Kia ora Ai Tāua.
-There has never been any disagreement by beneficiaries of the Fisheries Settlement that quota rights secured under the settlement are subject to a responsibility to ensure sustainability having a framework that requires this was a key reason for lwi accepting the Quota Management System. - 41.
-Furthermore, Māori understand that the protection of biodiversity is an important component of what sustainability means.
-This is clear in the way New Zealand's fisheries legislation describes what it means to achieve its purpose to "provide for the utilisation of fisheries resources while ensuring sustainability".
-Under the legislation, utilisation means "conserving5, using, enhancing, and developing fisheries resources to enable people to provide for their social, economic, and cultural well-being".
-Ensuring sustainability means:
+It is a view which is interwoven with rangatiratanga, guaranteed under Article Two of the Treaty of Waitangi in respect of taonga including fisheries.
+It is also supported by Article 8 (j) of the Convention and Aichi Target 8 referred to earlier.